How to Create a Sustainable Brand that Sticks to Its Roots

 - How does your company stand apart from competitors?

 The answers to these questions should help you figure out the value you provide to your customer.
-You can also use them to formulate your strategy for getting new leads and maintaining loyalty.
+You can also use them to formulate your strategy for getting new leads, maintaining loyalty, and sustainability.

 Build a brand proposition